Pre-Arrival to Vietnam

 Environmental tip: Please invest in a reusable water bottle as Vietnam is lacking the infrastructure for recycling so all the plastic is being burned or end up in the ocean.
 Good reusable bottles will cost you around $30.
 Another viable option is buying a plastic reusable BPA-free bottle for a few dollars in every bigger supermarket (BigC has many choices).

 Almost every household has a huge water source and people are very hospitable, so they will welcome you with their hands opened if you ask for a bit of water.
 It saves the environment and also your wallet!

 So, to conclude the budget for the food, expect to put aside about 200,000 VND daily for food and drinks (backpacker's budget).

-Also, Vietnam is developing on a crazy fast pace, so almost every bigger city has its own domestic airport which means you can travel by planes between cities for a funny amount of money.
+Also, Vietnam is developing at a crazy fast pace, so almost every bigger city has its own domestic airport which means you can travel by plane between cities for a funny amount of money.
 For instance, Hanoi to Saigon can cost as low as $40.
 If you’re lacking the time, that’s the best option!

 Safety in Vietnam

 In general, Vietnam is one of the safest countries I’ve to have a chance to travel to.
 Through the journey of more than 1 year, driving the country twice, living in some crazy places, even crossing to Laos by motorbike, I must say that I never felt in danger.
 After doing comprehensive research on the internet, I can say that Vietnam is a relatively safe country, even for solo travelers, but just don’t forget to use your common sense.